-However, if your coop has areas that are weak in defense, they will be exploited – by all the neighborhood predators.
+However, if your coop has weak areas in defense, they will be exploited – by all the neighborhood predators.

 Windows or vents without sufficient protection are a favorite entry point; fishers are very nimble and climb well.
-They are small and flexible, so smaller entry points pose no problem for them.
+They are small and flexible, so more minor entry points pose no problem.

 Be sure to cover your windows and vents with ½ inch hardware mesh and attach carefully to the frame.

-Accidentally leaving coop doors or windows open at night can tempt them in too, so be sure to lock up at night.
+Accidentally leaving coop doors or windows open at night can tempt a fisher cat in, too, so be sure to lock up at night.
 Sometimes if I get distracted locking up at night, I have been known to do three checks of each coop for safety!

 Remember: Chicken wire keeps chickens in – it does not keep predators out!

-Motion sensor lights at night will also help as a deterrent to a wide array of possible predators.
+Motion sensor lights at night will also help deter a wide array of possible predators.
 No one likes to be spotlighted at night while doing nefarious deeds.

-This particular predator loves to hunt at dusk and dawn, so keeping your birds locked up until daylight and having them penned up by dusk will also reduce your risks of attack.
+This particular predator loves to hunt at dusk and dawn, so keeping your birds locked up until daylight and having them penned up by evening will also reduce your risks of an attack.

 Signs of a Fisher Cat Attack

-Since fisher cats hunt in the early hours of the morning and evening, these are the hours of highest vulnerability for your chickens.
+Since a fisher cat hunts in the morning and evening, these are the hours of highest vulnerability for your chickens.
 You will be unlikely to catch an attack in progress.

-Fishers may kill one or two birds, occasionally more if they are trying to cache food for the hard times ahead.
+Fishers may kill one or two birds, occasionally more if they try to cache food for the hard times ahead.
 They tend to bite at the rear end of their prey and pull the intestines out.

 Their track is similar to a fox or house cat in having a 4-5 toes imprint and a ‘C’ shaped pad print.
 Poop looks very similar to a fox, so it can be hard to pinpoint your chicken killer.
 Wildlife biologists believe that many kills attributed to fishers are in fact fox or coyote.

-They are slowly moving nearer to urban areas, so it’s not impossible to see one, but it is a very shy and secretive animal normally.
+They are slowly moving nearer to urban areas, so it’s not impossible to see one, but it is a timid and secretive animal typically.

-In reality, fisher cats are very able hunters, but you are unlikely to be bothered by them attacking your coops and runs.
+In reality, the fisher cat is a highly able hunter, but you are unlikely to be bothered by them attacking your coops and runs.

 If you want a dog to guard your livestock, make sure your dog is able enough to withstand an attack from this creature.

-Although it’s true that some folks have had recorded footage of fishers causing mischief in the run and surrounding areas, these attacks are unusual and infrequent.
+Although some folks have indeed had recorded footage of fishers causing mischief in the run and surrounding areas, these attacks are unusual and infrequent.

-Have you dealt with fisher cats attacking your chickens before?
+Have you dealt with the fisher cat attacking your chickens before?
 Let us know in the comments section below…